TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 # In your head

-What does it mean for something to be— I don't care what it means.
-I'm not taking it.
+What does it mean for something to be in your head?

+I don't care what it means.
+It's yet another definition that [doesn't matter](https://www.todepond.com/report/definitions-that-dont-matter/).

 <br>